fgamess/simple-chat-api/README.md

     docker-sync-stack start
 You only need this command.
 It will start the containers (php7, mariadb, nginx).
 Keep this terminal windows open.

-3. Configure database host in Symfony, inside parameters.yml file :
+###### Configure database host in Symfony

+1. Find the ip address of the mariadb container

-First run this command in a terminal windows :
+First run this command in a terminal windows

     docker inspect --format '' $(docker ps -f name=db -q)

 If there is no output, that means the mariadb container is not runing.
-Just run :
+Just run

     docker-compose start
     docker inspect --format '' $(docker ps -f name=db -q)

 On the output look for the "NetworkSettings" key, then "Networks", then "docker_default" and look for "IPAddress".

-Copy and past the value in database_host parameter in parameters.yml
+2. Copy and past the value in database_host parameter in parameters.yml

-4. install the vendors :
+###### Setting www-data as owner of the files.

-set www-data user and group as owner of the files inside the project.
+Set www-data user and group as owner of the files inside the project.
 Connect to the php container with the root user using this command

     docker exec -it chat_api_php bash
 When you are in the bash run